 A small, but tell-tale trait that distinguishes a male from a female is the laryngeal prominence in the throat, commonly known as the “Adam’s apple.”
 While some women may naturally develop a noticeable Adam’s apple, it is typically considered a male trait and can help transgender women look and feel more feminine.
 The Adam’s apple is simply extra cartilage that develops over the larynx (voice box) during puberty and creates a visible lump in the profile of the neck.
 An Adam’s apple reduction or tracheal shave at Cosmetic Surgery Affiliates in Oklahoma City carefully removes thin layers of cartilage without affecting the voice box.
-The reduced cartilage can cause the pitch of the voice to change, usually to a higher, more feminine range.
+The reduced cartilage can cause the pitch of the voice to change.
 The amount of cartilage that can be safely removed varies in each patient, but after the tracheal shave surgery by cosmetic surgeons Dr. Erik Nuveen and Dr. Courtney Caplin, patients usually see a visible reduction in their Adam’s apple and a smoother neck profile.

 "Would give more stars if I could!
 Amazing group of people working here and very considerate, helpful, encouraging, and overall I had a even better experience than I could have ever expected.
 I'm very grateful for their opinions, timeliness, care, and most importantly my surgery outcome!
 Could not recommend a better plastic surgeon and staff!"- Anonymous / UCompareHealthcare / Nov 20, 2016